 If you are well conditioned, pick up a heavier dumbbell or even barbell if you are at the gym.
 The right weight would be something that would allow you to perform 6-8 repetitions per set.

 The idea is that more advanced you become, heavier your weight should be and fewer repetitions you perform.

 Single-Leg RDL both strengthens your hamstrings and glutes and improves balance and flexibility in your hamstrings.

-Romanian Deadlifts come with numerous variations.
-If you are a beginner, begin with Inverted Hamstring Stretch, also known as One-Leg Bodyweight Romanian Deadlift, which only uses your body weight to work your hamstrings and glutes.
-Inverted Hamstring not only strengthens your leg and butt muscles but also challenges your balance and improve flexibility in the hamstrings.
+Romanian deadlifts come with numerous variations.
+If you are a beginner, begin with the inverted hamstring stretch, also known as one-leg bodyweight Romanian deadlift, which only uses your body weight to work your hamstrings and glutes.